MK1993/face-detection-api-dockerized/README.md

 #### Important:
 if you are getting other erros, you should run `docker-compose down` to bring everything down, and start over.

+To access backend's bash: Run `docker-compose exec smart-brain-api bash`

+To access postgres: (adjust PORT number if needed) Run `psql postgres://<username>:<password>@localhost:5432/smart-brain`

+To access redis: Run `docker-compose exec redis redis-cli`

+You can grab Clarifai API key [here](https://www.clarifai.com/)

+** Make sure you use postgreSQL instead of mySQL for this code base.